opensourcegamedevelopment/ProjectMMW-UE/README.md

 FOR PROGRAMMERS:
 1. Download the project from the GitHub repo above.
 (Recommend to use sourceTree)
-2. Download the game assets from the Dropbox Public folder.
+2. Download the Latest game assets (LargeData) Folder from the Dropbox/Google Drive Public folder.
-3. Add the GameAssets folder to the Asset Directory.
+3. Add the LargeData folder to the Content Directory.
-4. Make sure you are using the correct unity3D version.
+4. Make sure you are using the correct Unreal Engine version.
-5. Open Project in Unity3D.
+5. Open Project in Unreal Engine.
 Make changes and test features.
 6. Commit in a new branch, push and submit a pull request when feature is completed.
 7. Contact Project Admin if there is any issues.